nielsengelen/val-puppet/README.md

 ##Overview

-This module manages Veeam Backup for Linux.
-Veeam Backup for Linux is an agent-based solution running inside the guest OS (operating system).
+This module manages Veeam Agent for Linux.
+Veeam Agent for Linux is an agent-based solution running inside the guest OS (operating system).

 The following is currently supported:
   - Create a repository (VBR repository, local, NFS or CIFS)